ovh/docs/pages/platform/ai/training_guide_01_capabilities/guide.es-es.md

 ##### **Attached storage**

 You can attach data volumes from Public Cloud Object Storage.
-Object Storage bucked should be in the same region as your AI Training job.
+The Object Storage bucket should be in the same region as your AI Training job.
 Attached storage allows you to work on several TB of data, while being persistent when you delete your AI Training job.

 #### Maximum execution time